omarkmu/pz-omichat/docs/format-string-tokens.md

 - `$chatType`: The type of the chat in which the message was sent.
     - One of `general`, `whisper`, `say`, `shout`, `faction`, `safehouse`, `radio`, `admin`, or `server`.
     - Note that `whisper` refers to private chats, not [local whispers](./sandbox-options.md#chatformatwhisper).
-- `$stream`: The stream in which the message was sent.
+- `$stream`: The chat stream to which the message was sent.
     - One of:
         - `general`
         - `private` (vanilla whisper)